bawilc01/pythonclassproject/README.md

 - Analyzed text and displayed frequency of phrases from the open response, qualitative data
 - Defined a function (table_converter) to create x and y axis lists for Bokeh bar graphs, making it easier to reproduce for other data in question
 - Added in data visualizations using Bokeh to make trends easier to see and understand (both scatter plots and a bar graph)
+- Confirm other requirements met not listed in python project requirements list for using external libraries, analyzing data and displaying data in meaningful way.